 • N-iX partners with Fortune 500 companies to help them launch Big Data projects and migrate their Data to the cloud.

-• N-iX complies with international regulations and security norms, including ISO 27001:2013, PCI DSS, ISO 9001:2015, GDPR, and HIPAA, so your sensitive data will always be safe.
+• N-iX complies with international regulations and security norms, including ISO 27001:2013, PCI DSS, ISO 9001:2015, and GDPR, so your sensitive data will always be safe.